 The Jacomo Sailing Club considers safety (especially on-the-water) to be of major importance.
 We strive to run the club in a safest manner possible and conduct races with safety in mind.
 This tab is intended to be a source of safety related information that you can use to build your safety awareness.
 These checklists are intended to be a reminder of safety related things you may have forgotten or gotten out of the habit of doing.
 Do a quick review before you start the season.
 New or novice sailors should find it helpful as well.

-The Reference tab has links to more detailed information.
-You can find information on general boating safety/rules as well as sailing information.
+You can find information on general boating safety/rules as well as sailing information in the links below.

-REMEMBER: It is a fundamental principle of maritime law that the skipper is responsible for the safety of his vessel and its crew.
+REMEMBER: It is a fundamental principle of maritime law that the skipper is responsible for the safety of his or her vessel and its crew.

 Links to more Safety-related Information:

 US Sailing Safety

 Types of PFDs (life jackets):

 Nautical know how pfd basics